 Strolling around the beautiful city of Arequipa the amount of agencies offering Colca Canyon tours is astounding.
 A five-day guided tour can cost you anywhere from $250USD.
 However I’m going to let you in on a little secret.
+It’s really easy to hike the colca canyon without a guide.
+And it’s actually better.
+You can take the canyon at your own pace, visit many other places the tours don’t take you.
+And you’ll save a stack of money.
 Here’s how I took a 6-day DIY Colca Canyon tour for less than 120 bucks!

 Day 1 | Arequipa – chivay